Prashastihajela/Catering-Workflow-Automation-App/Workflows/WorkflowMenuSelection_to_RequestSubmission.md

 <aside>

-*A refreshed interface with a structured layout, left-side navigation, and dynamic personalization—making catering reservations smoother than ever.*
+*A refreshed interface with a structured layout, left-side navigation, and dynamic personalization, making catering reservations smoother.*

 </aside>